oelleuch1/covergo_home_test/solution.md

 ## Project structure
 ```
-- styles: global variables used in the app like colors/breakpoints
+- assets: global variables used in the app like colors/breakpoints
 - components
     - ui atomic design library
     - features folder component